Feeling Better!

 It's been a tough week for your host of Real Cancer, Real Lives #2.
 I didn't have any cancer symptoms in July- they found my stomach cancer by accident.
 Now I've had most of my stomach and part of my esophagus (the only part you really need, actually) removed and this week I began chemotherapy.

-The first day was fine, which I describe in my post So What's It Like?
+So What's It Like?
 I haven't been able to eat much due to extreme nausea and because the medine I'm taking won't always stay down in my stomach.
 If it does stay it makes me very, very tired.

 My chemo has been a five-day push with yesterday my last day for awhile.
 I wasn't doing very well on friday, however, and was actually crying yesterday.
 It's not pretty stuff, people.
 And while my chemo is fast, I've asked for meds to make the nausea go away and found I'm also very dehydrated since I can't eat or drink.
 That stuff takes time.
 Hours.